LOGIN

 A Live Virtual Presentation and Q&A with Adam Haritan

 All students who enroll during this registration period are invited to join Adam for an intimate exploration into the philosophy and personal insights gathered from old-growth forests.
-Following the live presentation, Adam will answer your specific questions in a dedicated Q&A session.
+Following the live presentation, Adam will answer your specific questions in a dedicated Q&A session to help you integrate the course material into your local landscape.

 *This live presentation will take place on Thursday, June 18 at 7:00 PM ET.
 A recording of the session will be made available in the student portal for those who cannot attend.